Siege of Lachish

 The siege of Lachish was the Neo-Assyrian Empire's siege and conquest of the town of Lachish in 701 BCE.
 The siege is documented in several sources including the Hebrew Bible, Assyrian documents and in the Lachish relief, a well-preserved series of reliefs which once decorated the Assyrian king Sennacherib's palace at Nineveh.

 Background

-Several kingdoms in the Levant ceased to pay taxes to the Assyrian king Senncharib.
+Several kingdoms in the Levant ceased to pay taxes to the Assyrian king Sennacherib.
 In retribution, he initiated a campaign to re-subjugate the rebelling kingdoms, among them the Kingdom of Judah.
-After defeating the rebels of Ekron in Philistia, Sennacharib set out to conquer Judah and, on his way to Jerusalem, came across Lachish: the second most important of the Jewish cities.
+After defeating the rebels of Ekron in Philistia, Sennacherib set out to conquer Judah and, on his way to Jerusalem, came across Lachish: the second most important of the Jewish cities.

 Battlefield

 The battlefield was the walled city of Lachish, situated on a hill.
 The northern part of the hill is steeper than the southern side and due to that the gate is situated there.

 On top of the fact that the hill as of itself is quite high, the wall further makes the city hard to breach.

 Inside the city itself there was a castle with significant walls.